 And this is all for something as simple as giving online vocal lessons.

 If you want to sell actual products online, you’ve got a lot more work ahead of you.
 First, you need to build a website that is specifically geared toward eCommerce.
-You’ll need to evaluate different options like WooCommerce, Shopify, Weebly, etc. Because these platforms have to accommodate one-man operations all the way up to multi-million dollar brands, you’ll have to determine which features you want and which are overkill.
+You’ll need to evaluate different options like WooCommerce, Shopify, Weebly, etc. You will then have to connect your product database to online channels using a solution like SalesLayer.
+Because these platforms have to accommodate one-man operations all the way up to multi-million dollar brands, you’ll have to determine which features you want and which are overkill.

 Once you’ve chosen your platform, you need to actually build your site.
 You need to pick a theme that fits the tone of your business.
 You have to set up your homepage and product pages and payment gateways.
 You’ve got to establish and manage inventory levels on the backend and you’ll probably need to use at least a few plugins to increase the functionality of your site.